 Congratulations, everyone involved in this project.
 You have successfully created a character who can bring up all the things I had used to make fun of the very idea of this game, and done so in a way that makes me upset that it's actually happening.
 That's just good writing.

-And when it's revealed just how insane the King actually is, Naegeki snarks about him being overly wordy.
+- And when it's revealed just how insane the King actually is, Nageki snarks about him being overly wordy.
 That takes balls on that bird.

 - I think Yuuya's standing up to the King deserves an extra mention.
 The whole time, the King has been tempting people by picking at the insecurities and guilt they have, and Yuuya has plenty of guilt for things he's done in the past - which makes his utter refusal to let the King convince him that much more awe-inspiring:

 - Yuuya also utters the immortal phrase "Are you going to follow his orders just because he's the king?"

 - In an extra Holiday Star scene, it's shown that Sakuya successfully negotiated with an assassin and created a plan to keep himself impeccably guarded—all while he was around ten years old.

 - The assassin in question makes this scene all the more awesome: his butler, Albert.
 After a failed assassination attempt by his stepmother (who had also hired Albert, voiding the contract), Sakuya beats anyone else who would try to hire Albert to come after him to the punch by contracting him himself.
 Until Sakuya gives the signal for his life to be ended, his hired blade will kill anyone who comes after him, since, in Albert's words, "Master Sakuya must remain alive if he is to be assassinated."